caraya/vtt-demos/video_captioning.md

 &lt;v.sintel&gt;I'm searching for someone.
 </code></pre>

 We can style the speaker semantic classes using CSS.
-For example we can add a different, something like the example code below:
+For example we can add a different color for each speaker, something like the example below:

 <pre><code>video::cue(v.gatekeeper) {
   color:lime;